krsukanto/openshift-tekton-june-2022/Day1/README.md

 #### Scheduler
 - identifies a healthy node to deploy a Pod
 - whenever new Deployment are created, it is the responsibility of the Scheduler to allocate a node to the Pod
-- Scheduler also geta an update whenever scale up/down happens
+- Scheduler also gets an update whenever scale up/down happens
 - Scheduler also gets an update when rolling update happens
 - Scheduler receives updates from API Server in the form of events